We are excited to announce Auditions for our Fall show, Ken Ludwig’s award-winning “The Game’s Afoot” (also known as “Holmes For The Holidays”)

 Auditions will be Monday, July 24 and Wednesday, July 26 from 7-9 P.M. at Marysville Christian Church on 17000 Waldo Rd. in Marysville (in the Chapel).

 Those interested in auditioning please bring a filled out audition form for to one of our audition sessions where you will be doing a cold read.
-The cast features 6 males (5 adult, 1 boy/pre-teen) and 4 females (adult).
-A full Synopsis of the characters are listed below.
+The cast features 3 males and 5 females.
+A full Synopsis of the characters is listed below.

-“All My Sons,” our seventh production, will be staged April 7-9, 2017 at Veterans Memorial Auditorium in Marysville.
-It is being directed by Michael Williamson and Assistant Directed by Amanda Rockhold.
-Proceeds from the production will benefit the Union County Non-profit, Wings Enrichment Center.
+“The Game’s Afoot,” our eighth production, will be staged November 3-5, 2017 at Veterans Memorial Auditorium in Marysville.
+It is being directed by David Dodds and assistant directed by Tori Moledor.
+Proceeds from the production will benefit the Union County Non-profit, Bridges Community Action Partnership.

 If you have any questions about the auditions you can email email@example.com or you can call the box office line at 937-553-3SSP (3777).

 A dynamic and charming stage actor (based on a real man).
 Has made a fortune from his stage adaptation of Sherlock Holmes, whom he also plays.
 Recently shot in the arm in a bizarre incident, Gillette is determined to bring his Sherlockian skills to bear on solving the case.

 The company’s character actor, Felix is histrionic and arch.
 A true theatrical that has given his life to the stage, Felix is Gillette’s best friend and occasional sidekick.
 Married to Madge.

 The ‘mangenue’ of the company, Simon is an enthusiastic young man, eager to please and find success.
 A bit of a naïf, Simon can occasionally be overly sensitive.
 Recently married to Aggie, they make a charming and wonderful couple.